akmaghakian/akmaghakian/README.md

 🔭 I am currently working on a website that interconnects different services.

-🐍 I am currently learning Python, C++ and SQL, while working on my portfolio.
+🐍 I am currently learning Python, C#, C++ and SQL, while working on my portfolio.

 💬 Ask me about anything you need!